- Basal and squamous cell skin cancer treatment

 - Nausea and vomiting

 These side effects usually go away once treatment is finished.
-Some drugs may have specific effects that are not listed above, so be sure to talk with your cancer care team about what you might expect in terms of side effects.
+Some drugs can have specific effects that are not listed above, so be sure to talk with your cancer care team about what you might expect.

 There are often ways to lessen these side effects.
-For example, drugs can be given to help prevent or reduce nausea and vomiting.
-Tell your medical team about any side effects or changes you notice while getting chemotherapy so that they can be treated promptly.
+For example, drugs can help prevent or reduce nausea and vomiting.
+Tell your medical team about any side effects or changes you notice while getting chemo so that they can be treated promptly.

 To learn more about chemo, see the Chemotherapy section of our website.